 Silhouette Drawings: Each person in the group takes a turn standing in front of a bright led flashlight.
-The others in the group draws their silhouette and names it.
+The others in the group draw their silhouette and name it.
 This is a great alternative to a group picture.

-Flashlight Treasure Hunt: Similar to the reflector hunt game above, this is perfect for closer quarters.
+Flashlight Treasure Hunt: Similar to the reflector hunt flashlight game above, this is perfect for close quarters.
 Hide real coins or fun treasure coins around a room(s).
-With the lights out and only using flashlights hunt to find the treasure!
-Whoever, finds the most wins.
+With the lights out and only using flashlights, hunt to find the treasure!
+Whoever finds the most wins.

 Do the Flashlight Shuffle: You need a lot of space for this game and a good focusing led flashlight.
 Using a field of gym floor having one person with the flashlight stand above everyone else and shine the circle on the floor.
 The first 5, 10, or 15 people to enter the circle formed on the floor wins the round.
 Keep doing it until there is only one person left.